TubusOne™ user cases

 - Dennis, User

 Markus-Maria is a mechanical engineer and occupational therapist that works with tetraplegic patients at the Werner Wicker Klinik - Centre for Spinal Cord Injuries.
-Markus-Maria works with a variety of different assistive devices at the clinic.
-It always depends on the individual patient's needs what device is suitable and helpful to that person and it is his job to assist his patients in finding the right devices.
+Markus-Maria works with different assistive devices at the clinic.
+It depends on the individual patient's needs what device is suitable and helpful to that person and it is his job to assist his patients in finding the right devices.

 Randi Stub Petersen